UAE energy minister sees no need for extraordinary OPEC talks

-DUBAI The United Arab Emirates energy minister said on Saturday he saw no need for an extraordinary meeting of the Organization of the Petroleum Exporting Countries ahead of regular talks in November.
+DUBAI (Reuters) - The United Arab Emirates energy minister said on Saturday he saw no need for an extraordinary meeting of the Organization of the Petroleum Exporting Countries ahead of regular talks in November.

 OPEC holds its next regular meeting in Vienna on Nov.
 30.